A new twist on the Majorana surface code: Bosonic and fermionic defects for fault-tolerant quantum computation: Overheads for Universal Fault-Tolerant Computation

-In more detail, the four code patches prepared for the injection of a single magic state each contain two logical MZMs (i.e. $\Upsilon_a$ and $\Upsilon_1$, $\Upsilon_b$ and $\Upsilon_2$ etc. in Figure~\ref{subfig:Off_Patch_Inj}).
-The patches look like a Majorana triangle code with a ``tail," terminating in the weight-three logical MZMs $\Upsilon_j$ ($j=1,2,3,4$).
-The lengths of these tails can be kept independent of the code distance.
-Increasing the tail length beyond a certain maximum length simply increases the diameter of operators $i\Upsilon_a\Upsilon_1$, $i\Upsilon_b\Upsilon_2$, etc., not the minimum weight $\frac{d}{2}+3$ of these operators.
+Note that the ``tails'' of the initial state-injection patches (Figure~\ref{subfig:Off_Patch_Inj}) may be maintained at a constant length, independent of the code distance.
+Increasing the tail length beyond a certain length simply increases the diameter of operators $i\Upsilon_a\Upsilon_1$, $i\Upsilon_b\Upsilon_2$, etc., not the minimum weight $d_\Delta+3$ of these operators.
 While this decreases the probability of parity-conserving processes resulting in logical errors such as $i\Upsilon_a\Upsilon_1$, these logical ``errors" act as $+1$ on the initial state of the patch and hence are inoperative.

-Thus, the total number of constituent Majoranas involved in the preparation of a single (potentially noisy) magic state is $4\Delta_d + O(1)$, where $\Delta_d$ is the number of Majoranas in a single side-length-$d/2$ triangle code.
+Hence, since we use tails of constant width and length, the total number of constituent Majoranas involved in the preparation of a single (potentially noisy) magic state is $4N_\Delta(d_\Delta) + O(1)$, where $N_\Delta(d_\Delta)$ is the number of Majoranas in a single side-length-$d_\Delta$ triangle code.
 After the magic states are prepared, the tails can be deleted, resulting simply in four triangle codes (see Figure~\ref{subfig:Large_Parity_Mmt_FPBC_Example}).
-For hexagonal, 6.6.6 codes $\Delta_d = \frac{3}{16}d^2 + \frac{1}{4}$ and for 4.8.8 codes (which have square and octagonal plaquettes) $\Delta_d = \frac{1}{8}d^2 + \frac{1}{2}(d -1)$.
-We will continue to analyse the resources of 6.6.6 codes, but we can obtain even lower overheads with 4.8.8 codes, at the cost of higher-weight stabilizer measurements.
+For triangle codes based on hexagonal, 6.6.6 lattices (i.e., those with red, green and blue plaquettes having support on 6 Majoranas each) $N_\Delta(d_\Delta) = \frac{3}{4}d_\Delta^2 + \frac{1}{4}$.
+Meanwhile, for triangle codes based on 4.8.8 lattices (i.e., those with square and octagonal plaquettes~\cite{QC_with_MFCs}) $N_\Delta (d_\Delta) = \frac{1}{2}(d_\Delta^2 + 2d_\Delta -1)$.
+We will continue to analyse the resources of 6.6.6 codes, but we can obtain lower asymptotic overheads with 4.8.8 codes, at the cost of higher-weight stabilizer measurements.
+The Majorana overhead for qubit storage using triangle codes and bosonic MSC patches are presented in Table~\ref{tab:Majorana_overhead}.

-In Table~\ref{tab:Majorana_overhead}, we consider the Majorana overheads of storing a single magic state and the ancilla overhead of preparing this state.
-We compare our proposal with those that use fewer fermionic features of the MSC.
-Storing magic states in BT qubits has a larger overhead for an equivalent code distance~\cite{QC_with_MFCs} (i.e. storing a magic state in a patch like that of Figure~\ref{fig:Patch}).
-As can be seen from Table~\ref{tab:Majorana_overhead}, storing a magic state in four triangle codes with a code distance of $d$ requires $4\Delta_d = \frac{3}{4}d^2 + 1$ Majoranas.
-But storing the same state in a distance-$d$ BT qubit requires $\frac{3}{2}d^2 - 2d + 2$ Majoranas.